maj0m/VerletPhysicsCollision/README.md

 # VerletPhysicsCollision
-Simulating circle-circle collisions using Verlet integration and spatial partitioning
+Simulating circle-circle collisions with Verlet physics and spatial partitioning